Paulina Álvarez

-Raimunda Paula Peña Álvarez (June 29, 1912 – July 22, 1965), better known as Paulina Álvarez, was a renowned Cuban singer of danzonetes (sung danzones).
-She became the leading exponent of the genre during the 1930s, being nicknamed La Emperatriz del Danzonete (The Empress of the Danzonete).
-Her greatest hit was the song "Rompiendo la rutina", the first danzonete, composed by Aniceto Díaz in 1929.
-In 1960 she recorded her only LP record.
+Raimunda Paula Peña Álvarez (June 29, 1912 – July 22, 1965), professionally known as Paulina Álvarez, was a Cuban singer recognized for her performances of danzonetes, a style that combines traditional danzón with vocals.
+She rose to prominence in the 1930s as the genre’s foremost interpreter and was popularly referred to as La Emperatriz del Danzonete (The Empress of the Danzonete).
+Her most notable success was "Rompiendo la rutina," considered the first danzonete, composed by Aniceto Díaz in 1929.
+In 1960, she released her only full-length LP.

 Life and career

 Early life and career

 Paulina Álvarez was born Raimunda Paula Peña Álvarez on June 29, 1912 in Cienfuegos, Cuba.
 By the time she was eight or nine years old she was singing at parties and school functions.
 In 1926, at age 14, her family moved to Havana, where she started her professional singing career in societies, theatres and radio shows.
 She sang boleros and canciones, but quickly became specialized in a new style of sung danzón influenced by the son cubano called danzonete.
 In 1931 she became the singer for Orquesta Elegante, directed by Edelmiro Pérez and featuring pianist Obdulio Morales.